tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 .NET also has excellent support for deploy to containers and to deploy containers to orchestration services such as Kubernetes.

+You can also deploy *ahead of time (AOT)* compiled console and WEB API applications, which makes binarys smallar and with faster startup time.

 ## Performance
 .NET applications can be very performant, also compared with other technologies.
-An example of independent performance tests are available at [TechEmpower](https://www.techempower.com/benchmarks/#section=data-r21)
+An example of independent performance tests are available at [TechEmpower](https://www.techempower.com/benchmarks/#section=data-r22)

 Performance is in focus, and .NET have a lot of performance improvements with every release.